 Some people may never be able to speak to another person about their experience of sexual assault, much less a garda.
 However, just because people cannot report, does not mean they should be invisible.
 We need a survey that goes into communities, that can reach survivors in their own surroundings and translate their experiences, their pain in sharing that part of themselves into a better understanding of the realities of sexual violence, the barriers to accessing law enforcement, medical and therapeutic services for those abused and their families and how the State can do better and respond to these needs.
 That is what I am calling for today and I hope the Minister is able to share the steps he and his Department will be taking to start the second SAVI process and begin a better understanding and national conversation about sexual violence, survivors and their experiences.
 I thank the Minister.

-I very much welcome the opportunity to address this important topic raised by Senator Ruane and I congratulate her on her recent publication.
+I very much welcome the opportunity to address this important topic raised by the Senator and congratulate her on her recent publication.
 I acknowledge her courage and bravery in the many interviews and public engagements she has undertaken in recent weeks.
-It is my belief that she has started a national conversation and, as Minister for Justice and Equality, I very much welcome that and thank her for it.
+It is my belief she has started a national conversation which, as Minister for Justice and Equality, I very much welcome and for which I thank her.
 I ask her to continue in that vein.

 My Government colleagues and I are totally committed to preventing and addressing sexual violence in Ireland.
-It is extremely important to me and to the Government that policy is driven by accurate, up-to-date, reliable data.
-Knowledge and information are essential to making effective policies to prevent and combat sexual violence.
+It is extremely important to me and the Government that policy is driven by accurate, up-to-date, reliable data.
+Knowledge and information are essential in making effective policies to prevent and combat sexual violence.

 I thank the Minister, Deputy Flanagan, for taking time out of his busy schedule to be here.
-In this country at the moment, when a human remains or a body is not identified there is no central database for the information that is gathered.
-I understand that the information is kept within each of the coroners' areas.
-Dr. René Gapert, who is an expert in this area, has suggested that a central database should be established.
+In this country, when a human remains or a body is not identified, there is no central database for the information that is gathered.
+I understand the information is kept within each of the coroners' areas.
+Dr. René Gapert who is an expert in this area has suggested a central database be established.
 The cost of doing this would not be huge.
 It would be important to have such a system in place.
 Dr. Gapert has received the support of coroners from around the country.
 I am raising this issue on foot of a case in Dublin involving a person who was reported missing more than ten years ago.
 A body was washed up on the coast of County Louth within three months of the person being reported missing, but it took nine years for two and two to be put together and for it to be realised that the body which washed up in County Louth was that of the person who had been reported missing ten years earlier.
 The family of that person lived with uncertainty for ten years.
 A central database would help the Garda, the coroners and all the people involved.
 I ask the Department to give serious consideration to this proposal.

-I thank Senator Colm Burke for raising this matter.
-It is distressing when the remains of deceased people are sometimes discovered on land or washed ashore on our coasts, as in the case mentioned by the Senator.
+I thank the Senator for raising this matter.
+It is distressing when the remains of deceased people are sometimes discovered on land or washed ashore on the coast, as in the case mentioned by the Senator.
 The relevant State authorities make every effort to identify such people by whatever means possible.
 I am informed by coroners that fortunately there are very few cases in which remains cannot be identified within a foreseeable timeframe.
 The discovery of skeletal remains or bones, usually as a result of construction activity, happens more frequently.